Bariatric Surgery and Metabolism

 - The candidate must be willing to consent to the procedure.

-Is It Possible To Regain Weight After Bariatric Surgery?
+Is It Possible To Regain Weight After Weight Loss Surgery?

 However, no procedure is 100 percent effective without the contribution of the patient as well.
 In case, an individual does not follow the guidelines provided after the surgery and goes back to lead a routine sedentary lifestyle of binge eating and being a couch potato, in a long run they might regain some pounds of weight.